yeagerai/genlayer-project-boilerplate/README.md

 - Example end-to-end tests for the contract provided

 ## 🛠️ Requirements
-- A running GenLayer Studio (Install from [GenLayer Studio](https://docs.genlayer.com/developers/intelligent-contracts/tooling-setup#using-the-genlayer-studio)).
-This repository code does not need to be located in the same directory as the Genlayer Studio.
+- A running GenLayer Studio (Install from [Docs](https://docs.genlayer.com/developers/intelligent-contracts/tooling-setup#using-the-genlayer-studio) or work with the hosted version of [GenLayer Studio](https://studio.genlayer.com/)).
+If you are working locally, this repository code does not need to be located in the same directory as the Genlayer Studio.

 ## 🚀 Steps to run this example